DanielPigford/blade/readme.md

 The original data access templates that the Blade utility uses were originally developed by Daniel for another generation tool that has since been retired.
 The Blade utility replaces that previous tool.  https://my2ndgeneration.wordpress.com/2014/03/20/xojo-mybackspace-and-m2g/

-The source code for Blade is available on BitBucket.  https://bitbucket.org/codeasaurus/blade
+The source code for Blade is available on GitHub.  https://github.com/DanielPigford/blade/

 ## Why is it called Blade?

 Blade is named after devices with ultra fine edges used for cutting, shaping and carving.
-We use Blade to build/shape/cut/create source code.
+We use Blade to build/shape/cut/create source code using Handlebar templates and database schema information.

 ## What Handlebar Templates are available for Blade?